BenjaminBettan/beginWithSpringMVC_step2/README.md

 note that the groupid of the pom should be the same

-in our case : com.bbettan.demospringmvc.model.Employee.java
+in our case :

+in pom.xml
+-> com.bbettan.demospringmvc

+our java bean
+-> com.bbettan.demospringmvc.model.Employee.java

+our kind of service
+-> com.bbettan.demospringmvc.model.EmployeeList.java

+and the servlet conf
+-> src/main/webapp/WEB-INF/spring-servlet.xml -> <context:component-scan base-package="com.bbettan.demospringmvc" />